|

 is a very good video describing the use of lumber cut from trees

-be cut into lumber that shows a very distinctive and beautiful blue
+can be cut into lumber that shows a very distinctive and beautiful

 There is an ongoing debate about the thermal efficiency of log walls.
 Everyone agrees that the R values as measured by standard R value tests for log walls are low.
 But, the claim is made by people favoring log construction that the thermal mass of log walls makes them perform as well as low mass walls with higher R values.
 There is some truth to this under certain conditions, but the conditions are limited.
 You should read the references to the left carefully and make sure that you are in a climate and setting where the extra mass of log walls will be a genuine benefit, else you may be disappointed with the thermal performance and comfort of a log home. |